Royal Grammar School, High Wycombe: Gilbert and Sullivan operas

 In 1947 Bernarr Rainbow directed the first of the Gilbert and Sullivan Savoy operas to be performed at the school.
 These continued until at least 1976.

 Sport

-Its alumni founded the town's local rugby club High Wycombe RUFC, originally known as Old Wycombiensians FC.
+Its alumni founded the town's local rugby club High Wycombe RFC, originally known as Old Wycombiensians FC.
 Sporting alumni include golfer Luke Donald, 2003 Rugby World Cup winner Matt Dawson, 1993 Rugby World Cup Sevens winner Nick Beal., 400 metres hurdles athlete Martin Gillingham, England Hockey Captain Jon Wyatt, and the cricketers Phil Newport and Saif Zaib.

 Rowing

 The school has an active rowing club called the Royal Grammar School High Wycombe Boat Club which is based on the River Thames at the Longridge Activity Centre, Quarry Wood Road.
 The club is affiliated to British Rowing (Boat code HWG) and produced two junior national champion crews at the 2014 British Rowing Junior Championships.

-Houses

-Starting in the 2016-17 academic year, the RGS has launched a houses system with the naming scheme of royal houses: (St. James (Red), Sandringham (Orange), Windsor (Yellow), Buckingham (Green), Balmoral (Blue), Kensington (Indigo)).
-There are 6 houses, and each house has one form from every year in the school with Heads and Deputy Heads chosen from the 6th form for each house.
-Each year the RGS will also hold a school-wide sports day where all can compete to earn points for their house.

 Notable alumni and teachers

 Alumni of the RGS are known as Old Wycombiensians, or OWs, and include Chris Grayling, former UK Secretary of State for Transport, the singers Ian Dury and Howard Jones, the comedian Jimmy Carr and the philosopher Roger Scruton.
 The Old Wycombiensians' Committee hosts an annual reunion dinner for Old Wycombiensians at the RGS.
-Notable sporting alumni include former England rugby union player Matt Dawson and sprinter Martin Gillingham.
+Notable sporting alumni include former England rugby union player Matt Dawson, Ryder-Cup winning captain golfer Luke Donald and sprinter Martin Gillingham.

 T. S. Eliot taught for a term at the school in the autumn of 1915.